 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Standing in one of the most dramatic and best-known locations in Britain; perched on top of the White Cliffs of Dover and adjoining the beautiful Victorian lighthouse; East Cottage has outstanding views of the English Channel and the coast of France.
 Guests have access to the grounds after hours and can enjoy evening views of the French coastline as they watch ships pass.

 Heating: Electric convector heating.

 Parking: Adjacent to the cottage.

 Garden: There is a small enclosed courtyard area.
-The grounds are fenced in from the cliffs edge but young children should be supervised.
+The grounds are fenced in from the cliff edge but young children should be supervised.

 The lighthouse and foghorn are no longer operational.
 The lighthouse is open during the season and visitors use the lawn adjacent to the cottage.